capnproto/capnproto/doc/install.md

 changes (via inotify) and immediately rebuilds as necessary.
 Instant feedback is key to productivity, so I really like using Ekam.

 Unfortunately it's very much unfinished.
-It works (for me), but it is very quirky.
+It works (for me), but it is quirky and rough around the edges.
 It only works on Linux, and is best used together with Eclipse.

 The Cap'n Proto repo includes a script which will attempt to set up Ekam for you.